GregHarris90/Password-Generator/README.md

 # Overall Conclusion

 I will be turning in this assignment incomplete, as I really struggled with the javascript logic and writing all the syntax.
 Talked with a TA about how I got ahead of myself on this one and made my code more complicated than it needed to be.

-Because I ran out of time my README won't have pictures yet and the primary functions of this application will still need work!
-This started to make more sense after going over in in office hours, but it's still not finished.
-I will continue to work on this project until I get everything working.
+I ran out of time my README won't have pictures yet and the primary functions of this application will still need work!
+This started to make more sense after going over it in office hours, but it's still not finished.
+I will continue to work on this project until I get everything working!